aditiingle/nasa-api-integration/README.md

 # nasa-api-integration
 This project is a web application that displays NASA's Astronomy Picture of the Day (APOD) using the NASA API.
 Built with Express.js, EJS, and Axios, the app dynamically retrieves and showcases the space image of the day along with information about the image.
 It features a user-friendly interface styled with CSS and serves static assets from a public folder.
+The app makes use of API key authentication to access the NASA Astronomy Picture of the Day (APOD) API.
+This is a form of authentication where an API key is required in order to interact with the NASA API endpoint.

 ![Preview of my website](https://github.com/aditiingle/nasa-api-integration/blob/developer/home.png)